Mobsya/thymio3-ts-api/README.md

 `thymio-sensor-values` - event that exposes the main sensor values `thymio-sensor-other-values` - event that exposes the other sensor values

+### Audio

+`thymio.uploadAudioFile(file)` - upload a custom audio file.
+The audio file must be in mp3 or wav format, mono-channel and have 12kHz sample rate
+`thymio.playAudioFile()` - play the audio file that is currently in memory `thymio.stopAudioFile()` - stop the audio file that is currently playing `thymio.recordAudio(duration)` - start recording audio to memory

 ### OTA updates